-Students who have experienced sexual assault or other misconduct can receive both immediate assistance and longer-term counseling through the Student Counseling Center.
-Information shared with Student Counseling Center staff is confidential, and will be relayed to University officials only with the express permission of the student.
+Students who have experienced sexual assault or other misconduct can receive both immediate assistance and longer-term counseling through the Student Health Center.
+Information shared with Student Health Center's counseling staff is confidential and will be relayed to University officials only with the express permission of the student.
 Counselors are trained to help students experiencing trauma related to sexual assault, domestic violence, harassment, and other misconduct.

-To contact Student Counseling Center between 8:00 a.m. and 5:00 p.m., Monday through Friday, call 662-254-3831 or visit in person at Student Health Center Building.
+To contact the Student Health Center between 8:00 a.m. and 5:00 p.m., Monday through Thursday, and 8:00 a.m. until noon on Friday, call 662-644-4865 or visit in person at Student Health Center Building.